Quad summit in Australia canceled after Joe Biden shortens Asia trip | KRDO

 By Angus Watson and Simone McCarthy, CNN

-The meeting would have brought Biden together with Australian Prime Minister Anthony Albanese, Indian Prime Minister Narendra Modi, and Japanese Prime Minister Kishida Fumio on May 24 for the third in-person leaders’ summit of the informal security grouping.
+Biden was slated to gather with Albanese, Indian Prime Minister Narendra Modi, and Japanese Prime Minister Kishida Fumio on May 24 for a meeting of the informal security dialogue, which is widely seen as a counter to China’s aggressive posture in the region.

+The late hour cancellation — which also saw Biden pull out of a visit to Papua New Guinea — comes as US seeks to energize its security ties in the Pacific amid rising competition with China.

+But Washington’s fractious domestic politics has curtailed what would have been a significant visit to Asia by a US president.

-Biden was planning to travel to Sydney as part of a weeklong Asia tour that was set to begin in Hiroshima, Japan for a gathering of the Group of Seven (G7) leaders and include a stopover in Papua New Guinea before joining the March 24 summit of Quad leaders.
+Biden had been planning to travel to Sydney for the summit as part of a weeklong Asia tour that was set to begin in Hiroshima, Japan for a Group of Seven (G7) leader summit, and include a stopover in Papua New Guinea for a meeting with Pacific Island leaders.

 Biden will still travel to Japan starting Wednesday, but he canceled the additional legs of the trip, due to the ongoing debt ceiling negotiations in Washington, the White House confirmed Tuesday.

-Known formally as the Quadrilateral Security Dialogue, the grouping has had increasing prominence in recent years as the US seeks to re-energize its security ties in the Indo-Pacific amid increased competition with China and growing concerns over Beijing’s aggressive posture in the region.

-“The Quad leaders’ meeting will not be going ahead in Sydney next week.
-We, though, will be having that discussion between Quad leaders in Japan,” Albanese said, adding that all four leaders would be in Japan this weekend but no time has been confirmed.
+The Quad leaders would instead have discussions in Japan, where all four leaders would be over the weekend, Albanese said Wednesday, adding that no time had been confirmed.

-“The Quad is an important body and we want to make sure that it occurs at leadership level and we’ll be having that discussion over the weekend,” he said.
+“The Quad is an important body and we want to make sure that it occurs at leadership level and we’ll be having that discussion over the weekend,” the Australian leader said.

+The meeting would be the third in-person leaders gathering for the Quad, known formally as the Quadrilateral Security Dialogue, which was founded over 15 years ago but has seen increased prominence in recent years.

+The leaders were expected to discuss deepening their cooperation on a range of issues from critical and emerging technologies, climate change, maritime domain awareness, according to a statement released by the White House last month.

 The-CNN-Wire